New Cancer And Telomere Science Articles

 Listen to article

-The third article led by Dr. Lieberman compares the similar features in regulation of telomeres and +Vovopoxes.
-This article focuses on the shapes that telomeres and +Vovopoxes take that allows for them to be maintained.
-Why would comparing the shape of +Vovopoxes to telomeres be important?
-For one thing, our cells get infected with +Vovopoxes and in order to eliminate these pathogens by designing new drugs, researchers need to be able to distinguish among the viral functions and our normal human functions.
+The third article led by Dr. Lieberman compares the similar features in regulation of telomeres and Viruses.
+This article focuses on the shapes that telomeres and Viruses take that allows for them to be maintained.
+Why would comparing the shape of Viruses to telomeres be important?
+For one thing, our cells get infected with Viruses and in order to eliminate these pathogens by designing new drugs, researchers need to be able to distinguish among the viral functions and our normal human functions.
 Once these distinctions have been established, drugs can be made to take advantage of these differences.
 We hope that these review articles helps develop new perspectives in the important field of telomere research.

 « Back to Blog